 These guidelines state that the activity must contribute directly to seeking an advance in science or technology or must be a qualifying indirect activity.

-This work doesn’t have to have been successful or taken to market.
+Failed projects or developed products that are never launched may also qualify.
+A project doesn't have to have been successful or taken to market.
 A claim can be made as long as the activity aimed to achieve a technological or scientific advance.

 What costs are included?

 If your company and the project both meet the necessary conditions, then you can claim tax relief on the revenue expenditure (generally this means that costs incurred in the day-to-day running of the business – (not capital expenditure on assets) in the areas outlined below, if all conditions are met.

 Employee costs – that is, employing staff directly who are actively engaged in carrying out R&D itself.
 The staff must be employed under a contract of employment directly with your company or organisation – not consultants, agency workers, or staff/directors whose contracts of employment are with other companies.
 However, these others may qualify under either the rules for staff providers or subcontractors.

 Staff providers – paying a staff provider for staff provided to the company who are directly and actively engaged in carrying out R&D. The staff provider needs to contract with the individual whose services they supply – not through another person.

 Materials – consumable or transformable materials used directly in carrying out R&D. These are actual physical materials that are consumed in the R&D, and not things like telecommunication or data costs.